lkiesow/leihs-wiki/leihs-Admin-Guide.md

 9. Set up a system cronjob that sends nightly e-mail reminders and, more importantly, updates all the models' availability counts.
 There are many ways to schedule repeating tasks on GNU/Linux, but here's a line in crontab-format that you can add to your leihs user's crontab using e.g. `crontab -e`:

+        1 00    * * *   /home/leihs/cron.sh

+    Then use something like the following shell script to actually execute what's necessary.
+We use a shell script wrapper like this because getting RVM and crontab to cooperate is not so easy otherwise.

+        #!/bin/bash

+        source /usr/local/rvm/environments/ruby-1.9.3-p448
+        rvm use 1.9.3-p448
+        cd /home/leihs/leihs-3.0.4
-        1 00    * * *   cd /home/leihs/leihs-3.0.4 && RAILS_ENV=production bundle exec rake leihs:cron
+        RAILS_ENV=production bundle exec rake leihs:cron

     The important bit here is to run the "leihs:cron" rake task.
 How you do this exactly is irrelevant.
-If you are using a Ruby version manager, you may run into problems creating cronjobs for it, as your cronjob shell isn't an interactive shell and probably finds neither your Ruby version manager nor a usable version of Ruby.
-Covering how to adapt your particular Ruby version manager to your cron (or the other way round!) is too complex for this guide.

 Once you have tested that everything works correctly, make sure you read through the section below on setting up a real production environment.